czhou578/Thomas-Sowell-Notes/Economic-Facts-And-Fallacies.md

 ## OVERPOPULATION FALLACY:

 Photographs of crowded slums in Third World countries may insinuate the conclusion that "overpopulation" is the cause of poverty, when in fact poverty is the reason for the crowding among people unable to afford the transportation costs of commuting or much urban living space, but who are yet unwilling to forego the benefits of urban living.

 CONGESTION:

-Fact: The annual costs in both wasted fuel and wasted time have been estimated at more than a thousand dollars per rush hour traveler in
-Washington, Dallas, Adanta and San Francisco, and at more than $1,500 in Los Angeles
+Fact: The annual costs in both wasted fuel and wasted time have been estimated at more than a thousand dollars per rush hour traveler in Washington, San Francisco, and more than $1,500 in Los Angeles
 Stockholm and Singapore tried to charge people who drive different amounts.
 Traffic declined in numerous ways.

-- showed that "free" roadways contribute to congestion, as most "free" things are used more extensively than when the costs of people's behavior are conveyed to them direcdy through prices.
+- showed that "free" roadways contribute to congestion, as most "free" things are used more extensively than when the costs of people's behavior are conveyed to them directly through prices.
 - More roads wouldn't increase congestion.

 ## AFFORDABLE HOUSING FALLACY:

 needs gov. intervention.
 Disproved time and time again.
 Height restrictions are among the many building restrictions which can be imposed.
 Moreover, if a community cannot expand upward, then it must expand outward, leading to longer commutes to work.
 Without restrictions: High profit margins, over and above the costs of construction and land, attract more builders who wish to share in these lucrative returns on investments in home building.
 Affordable housing: this might be subsidized by taxpayers, or making it mandatory that private builders sell a certain percentage of their housing at prices "below market".
 FACT: Moreover, where these prices represent losses to the builders, these losses are made up by raising the prices of their other housing even higher.

 What held in check the ability of government officials to micro-manage housing markets were property rights.
 Consequences of no property rights: rich people can fence off their communities.

-Those existing residents who choose to sell to developers have just as much right to do so under the Constitution as those who prefer to keep the community as it is.

 Land-use restrictions protecting "this way of life" have a cost paid by others.

 ## Slums FALLACY:

 Slums aren't all filled with criminals.
 Slums needed to be demolished since they are dirty.
 It appeared on the national level as far back as the administration of Herbert Hoover and was developed further during the subsequent New Deal administration of Franklin D. Roosevelt.

 # Appraisers: